Academic Integrity Procedure

 Academic dishonesty may include but is not limited to:

-1. Allowing another individual to represent him or herself as the student to complete a quiz, test or other assessment.
+- Allowing another individual to represent their self as the student to complete a quiz, test or other assessment.

 Sanctions